astronautas/astronautas.github.io/_posts/2025-08-02-run-python-functions-on-k8s.md

 layout: post
 title: Run Python functions on K8s
 ---
 I respect Kubernetes.
 In the last five years I've run majority of my production ML workflows on K8s.
-Your app lands on a best-fit node, kept alive, horizontally (auto)scaled, load-balanced — heck, you even get the fancy stuff like custom controllers to select the best-fit node (one of many fascinating areas I can contribute to at [cast.ai](https://cast.ai/)).
+Your app auto-lands on a node with enough resources, kept alive, horizontally (auto)scaled, load-balanced — heck, you even get the fancy stuff like custom controllers to select the cheapest pod placement (one of many fascinating areas I can contribute to at [cast.ai](https://cast.ai/)).

 That said, for offline experimentation — think notebooks, ad-hoc scripts — I rarely see people using K8s.
 Data scientists spend most of their time in experimentation phase!
 When you suddenly need half a terabyte of RAM or a GPU or two, you'd often skip K8s — doable, but still a mental shift - write a Dockerfile, build an image, push it to a registry, and create a deployment spec.
 Additional effort!
 You crave interactivity when experimenting, and K8s's strictly start-end jobs don't offer that experience.
 Instead, we turn to always-alive managed notebooks, serverless SDKs (like SageMaker), or large VMs.
 The tradeoffs are significant — forgotten VMs burning cash, every serverless millisecond costing times the regular compute.
 Even the remote IDEs are a downgrade compared to a local development environment.